axibase/atsd/rule-engine/functions-lookup.md

 Start date `s` and end date `e` is an `iso` date or a [calendar keyword](../shared/calendar.md#keywords).

-The elements in the list can be retrieved with `.get(index)` method.
-The first element has an index of `0`.
+To access the n-th element in the collection, use `get(integer n)` method (starting with 0 for the first element).

 Examples: